Fraudulent Inducement Texas: Everything You Need to Know

 You could, in turn, file a countersuit against your employer.
 When all is said and done, you and your former employer may enter into a settlement agreement wherein you both agree to let go of the pending litigation and agree to not pursue future action against each other.

-Settlement agreements are binding, although some exceptions to exist.
-For example, as it true with any type of contract or legal document, no party can be, in any way, coerced into signing a settlement agreement.
+Settlement agreements are binding, although some exceptions do exist.
+For example, as is true with any type of contract or legal document, no party can be, in any way, coerced into signing a settlement agreement.
 Should there end up being evidence of coercion, it will deem the agreement null and void.

 Fraud Versus Breach of Contract

 If you need help with fraudulent inducement, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.